-In thousands of Kazakhstani Tenge 31 December 2019 31 December 2018

-Bonds of Special Financial Company DSFK LLP 235,523 263,023

-Bonds of Tsesnabank JSC 129,172 245,791

-Less credit loss allowance (11,727) (16,793)

-Total other investments 352,968 492,021
+In thousands of Kazakhstani Tenge 31 December 2020 31 December 2019 Bonds of Special Financial Company DSFK LLP 151,089 235,523 Bonds of first Heartland Jysan Bank JSC 143,286 129,172 Less credit loss allowance (13,008) (11,727) Total other investments 281,367 352,968

-Bonds of Special financial company DSFK LLP ("DSFK") were received as the result of restructuring Company deposits in Bank RBK JSC in amount of 1,861 million in 2017.
+Bonds of Special Financial Company DSFK LLP ("DSFK") were received as the result of restructuring Company deposits in Bank RBK JSC in amount of 1,861 million in 2017.
 Bonds' maturity is 15 years from the date of the issue, and the fixed interest rate is 0.01% per annum.
 The redemption of bonds is partially secured by the guarantee of Kazakhmys Corporation, DSFK parent company, issued for a period of 5 years.
 The bonds were initially recognized by the Company at fair value, based on the guarantee amount and the discount rate of 13% per annum.
 The Company recognized a corresponding impairment loss on deposits in amount of Tenge 1,582 million in 2017.
+During 2020, Special Financial Company DSFK LLP bought back bonds in the amount of Tenge 84,434 thousand.

 In September 2018, a Framework Agreement between the Government of the Republic of Kazakhstan represented by the Ministry of Finance of the Republic of Kazakhstan, National Welfare Fund "Samruk-Kazyna" JSC, National Management Holding Baiterek JSC, National Management Holding "KazAgro" JSC, Fund of Problem Loans JSC, the National Bank of the Republic of Kazakhstan, Kazakhstan Sustainability Fund JSC, Tsesnabank JSC, Financial Holding "Tsesna" JSC and Mr. D.A.
 Zhaksybek was signed.
 In line with the Framework Agreement, the Company was included in the list of legal entities that agreed to restructure current deposits to bonds.
 Following the transaction, the Company received bonds of Tenge 531,799 thousand.
-Bonds' maturity was 10 years from the date of issue, and the fixed interest rate was 4% per annum.
-These bonds were initially recognised at fair value using a market discount rate of 15% in the amount of Tenge 237,368 thousand.
-In 2018 the Company recorded a loss from initial recognition of Tenge 294,431 thousand in 2018 (Note 19).
-On 29 January 2019, according to the Minutes of the General Meeting of the Bank's Bondholders, the coupon rate was reduced down to 0.1% and the bond maturity was increased from 10 years up to 15 years and 3 months.
+On 29 January 2019, according to the Minutes of the General Meeting of the Bank's Bondholders, the coupon's initial rate was reduced from 4% to 0.1% and the bond maturity was increased from 10 years up to 15 years and 3 months.
 As a result of this change, the Company recognised loss on derecognition of financial asset as a difference between the carrying amount of the financial asset and fair value of a new asset in amount of Tenge 128,613 thousand.
+On 29 April 2019 the shareholders of the bank decided to rename Tsesnabank JSC to First Heartland Jýsan Bank JSC.